wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    The techniques described in this document provide a number of benefits, including (in no specific order):

-   Latency  By answering directly from cache, recursive resolvers can
+   Reduced latency  By answering directly from cache, recursive
-      immediately inform clients that the name they are looking for does not exist, improving the user experience.
+      resolvers can immediately inform clients that the name they are looking for does not exist, improving the user experience.

    Decreased recursive server load  By answering negative queries from
       the cache, recursive servers avoid having send a query and wait